MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 Each of these methods are provided as an option to make the experience of constructing your container-ready Azure VMs as smooth as possible.
 The following subsections will detail the pros and cons of each option alongside how to get started.

-> [!NOTE]
-> It is recommended when setting up your own VMs that you cache your container images at build time to prevent pull delays at run time.

 ##### Azure Image Builder

 The benefit to using Image Builder is that the configuration is done during a build time and would not have any effect on